Pair up SecPublicInfo and SecTpm

 - When the default KeyChain constructor is called, KeyChain will load the default PIB and the default TPM as specified in client.conf file or compilation settings.
 The TpmLocator in PIB will be set the to default TPM.
 If TpmLocator in PIB has been set before, then PIB will be reset and the default TpmLocator will be set in PIB.

 - When other constructor is called, KeyChain will first check if the supplied PIB is the default one.
 If so, it will follow step 1.
 Otherwise, it load the PIB and get the TpmLocator from the PIB.

 2.1.
 If the supplied TpmLocator is the same as the one obtained from PIB, then KeyChain will load TPM.

 2.2.
 If the supplied TpmLocator mismatches the existing one, depending on whether a reset is needed, the constructor will throw an exception or reset the PIB and its TpmLocator.

 2.3.
 If the TpmLocator is not set in PIB, the supplied TpmLocator will be set in PIB.
 However this may cause some problem if the supplied Tpm does not match the PIB or the PIB has been previously shared by more than one PIBs.

-#12 Updated by Alex Afanasyev almost 4 years ago
+#12 Updated by Alex Afanasyev about 4 years ago

 - Status changed from Closed to In Progress